NeoAcar/AlphaZero/README.md

 Make sure to download these files before running the project.

 ## Chess Library Bug Fix
-The `chess` library currently has a known bug.
+The `chess` library currently has a bug.
 To fix it, follow these steps:

 1. Navigate to `your_env/Lib/chess/__init__.py`.
 2. At line 3067, delete the entire `if-else` block.